Lesson 7: Building an Effective Business Presentation

 Practicing your presentation

 Consider using charts, graphs, maps, images, pictures, handouts, video, and music to enhance your presentation.
-You might use a microphone, chalkboard, whiteboard, overhead projector, slide projector, laptop, presentation software, or other equipment or material to help get your point across.
+You might use a microphone, chalkboard, whiteboard, overhead projector, slide projector, laptop, presentation software, or other equipment or materials to help get your point across.

 Visit our PowerPoint tutorials to learn more about Microsoft's powerful presentation software.